alex-calderwood/phraselette/README.md

 # Start the Front End

-You will need a credential.json (move `credential.json` into `front-end/src`)
+You will need a credential.json (move `credential.json` into `front-end/`)

+    nvm use 16
     cd front-end/
-    npm start
+    PYTHON_SERVER=http://10.128.1.24:5025 npm start

-## Reminder on how to set up node

-To use a specific node version

-    nvm use 16
-    npm install yarn
-    yarn add react react-dom

 # Start the backend